au-ts/libmicrokitco/README.md

-# Client Programming Model for Microkit
+# Coroutine library for Microkit

 ## Problem
 <!-- Lifted from the ToR project brief -->